Conclavoscope - Cardinal Pietro Parolin

 Moral doctrine Conservative

-Sociopolitical Moderate
+Sociopolitical Centrist

 Relationship with Pope Francis Very progressive

-Overall tendency Moderate-progressive
+Overall tendency Moderately progressive

 Biography and Election Chances